Sandalots/SpookyCreations/Images/README.md

 # SpookyCreations
 A collection of older spooky creations by Sandalots
 ## Contains
-First, Secound and Third batches
+First, Secound and Third batches and image viewer.